vijay-ss/virustotal-system-design/README.md

 ### API Authentication

-JWT is used for both authentication and authorization as it is a standard for web applications.
+JWT is used for authorization as it is a standard for web applications.
 Upon user login via the User Service, the server (API Gateway) will generate a JWT that contains information about the user (user id, permissions).
 The JWT is signed using a secret key only known by the server.
 The server sends the JWT to the client, which can be used to access resources on the server.

 Commonly used signing algorithm HS256 which uses the same secret key to create and verify the signature.